rootstrap/blog/content/How to change the default datepicker on the Django admin page - Jorge Michelena.md

 ### Conclusion

-In this blog post you learned how to create a new custom datepicker for Django as well as how to use it as the default datepicker for on the Django admin page.
+In this blog post, you learned how to create a new custom datepicker for Django as well as how to use it as the default datepicker on the Django admin page.